waynekwon/InteractiveProgramming/README.md

 This game is made to practice penalty shootout (soccer).

+Before you run the game, make sure that you download all the necessary images.

 To run the game, simply run 'penaltykickpractice.py'.
 You are the kicker (dog) and the computer is a goalie (cat).